Sales taxes in the United States: Illinois

-Qualifying food, drugs, medicines and medical appliances have sales tax of 1% plus local home rule tax depending on the location where purchased.
-Newspapers and magazines are exempt from sales tax as are legal tender, currency, medallions, bullion or gold or silver coinage issued by the State of Illinois, the government of the United States of America, or the government of any foreign country.
+Qualifying food, drugs, medicines, and medical appliances have sales tax of 1% plus local home rule tax depending on the location where purchased.
+Newspapers and magazines are exempt from sales tax, as are legal tender, currency, medallions, bullion, or gold or silver coinage issued by the State of Illinois, the government of the United States of America, or the government of any foreign country.
 Illinois is the only state that imposes a sales tax on all prescription drugs (Georgia does not tax prescription-only medications, but taxes over-the-counter medications even if prescribed by a physician).

 Feminine care products, such as tampons and pads, are not subject to sales tax.
 Illinois is one of only three states with such an exemption (the others being Connecticut and New York).

-The city of Chicago has one of the highest total sales tax of all major U.S. cities (10.25%).
-It was previously this high (10.25%), however, it was reduced when Cook County lowered its sales tax by 0.5% in July 2010, another 0.25% in January 2012, and another 0.25% in January 2013.
+The city of Chicago has one of the highest combined sales tax rates among major U.S. cities (10.25%).
+It was previously this high (10.25%); however, it was reduced when Cook County lowered its sales tax by 0.5% in July 2010, another 0.25% in January 2012, and another 0.25% in January 2013.
 Chicago charges a 2.25% food tax on regular groceries and drug purchases, and has an additional 3% soft drink tax (totaling 13.25%).
 An additional 1% is charged for prepared food and beverage purchases in the Loop and nearby neighborhoods (the area roughly bordered by Diversey Parkway, Ashland Avenue, the Stevenson Expressway, and Lake Michigan).

-Illinois requires residents who make purchases online or when traveling out-of-state to report those purchases on their state income tax form and pay use tax.
+Illinois requires residents who make purchases online or while traveling out of state to report those purchases on their state income tax return and pay use tax.
 In 2014, Illinois passed legislation which required sales tax to be collected by "catalog, mail-order and similar retailers along with online sellers... if they have sales of $10,000 or more in the prior year."
-Although the law went into effect January 1, 2015, retailers were given an additional month to comply with the legislation.
+Although the law went into effect on January 1, 2015, retailers were given an additional month to comply with the legislation.